divya-rajput/Data-Structures/Stack/README.md

 ## Complexities
 #### Space - O(n)
-#### Time - O(1) for all the individual operation when implenatation is done with array and linked list except the delete operation in linked list which takes O(n).
+#### Time - O(1) for all the individual operation when implenatation is done with array and linked list.